morcoslab/ProSSpeC/README.md

 **specificity.m** is used to construct the Hamiltonian specificity.

 ## To run:
+Install Matlab (test on 2024a) and HMMER (v3.4). \
-Download DCA.zip files from 10.5281/zenodo.15039890
+Download DCA.zip files from 10.5281/zenodo.15039890 \
-Run specificy.m using the unzipped parameters from DCA.zip on a protein sequence fasta.
+Run specificy.m using the unzipped parameters from DCA.zip on a protein sequence fasta. \
-The protein sequence fasta must be aligned to the protease and substrates.
-Use hmmer and the files from HMM.zip in Zenodo to perform the alignments.
+The protein sequence fasta must be first aligned to the protease and substrates.
+Use HMMER and the files from HMM.zip in Zenodo to perform the alignments.
 The concatenate the protease and substrate (in that order).

-We recommend using the webserver as it performs the alignments and calculations for you.
+### Note: We recommend using the webserver as it performs the alignments and calculations for you.

 ## To cite:
 Identification and engineering of highly active Potyviral proteases using co-evolutionary models.